hanspr/mi-ide/README.md

     - Check the code at : ["github.com/hanspr/clipboard"](github.com/hanspr/clipboard)
     - It is very easy to read and follow
 * How does it work?
-    - All connection are over https
+    - All connections are over https
     - You set up 3 values in the editor
         - The key assigned to you
         - A password that you select